 On the screen above, we see that the system has found the uncovered demand (sales order) and planned the purchase for this quantity.
 But the user can see the availability of this item in the logistics center.
 Based on this information, the user can choose how the stock is to be replenished.
 If it should be done via a purchase order, the user just needs to confirm the planned purchase order.
 Or the user can create a transfer order from the logistics center for the quantity the system planned to buy and cancel the planned purchase order.

 This completes the process.

 In the standard functionality of D365FO, there are enough tools to support any schemes for working with logistics centers.
 Unfortunately, schemes that require more than one coverage group per item and warehouse are not supported.
 This means that the system cannot schedule all transfers automatically.
 However, the user can support this process manually or partially based on the plans provided by the system.

 Potentially, the functionality of the system can be changed in the planning part and this change can make it possible to plan all transfers automatically.

-In this article, I haven’t covered the questions related to communications with logistics operators and the calculation of the cost of safekeeping.
-These questions will be the topics of the next articles.
+In this article, I haven’t covered the questions related to communications with logistics operators.
+This will be the topic of my next article.